 Dynamic Fabrication is a custom metal fabrication company based in Orange County, California.
 We have extensive background in magnesium welding.
 We are a custom fabrication facility specializing in prototype and short production runs with quick turn around.
+Here is a link to a video on magnesium welding a casting.

 Magnesium Welding Overview

+Magnesium is used in aircraft.
+It is used by the materials moving industry for parts of machinery and for hand power tools due to its strength to weight ratio.
+Magnesium can be welded by arc, resistance, oxyfuel gas, and it can be brazed.
 Magnesium alloys (formed with Aluminum, Manganese, Rare Earths, Thorium, Zinc or Zirconium) have a high strength to weight ratio.
 Magnesium is the material of choice where weight reduction is important.
 Magnesium is roughly 20 percent the weight of steel.
 It is 67 percent the weight of aluminum.
 Magnesium castings are strong and light.
 Magnesium exhibits remarkable damping capacity.

 Magnesium welding employs both arc and resistance processes.
 It can be brazed with oxy-fuel processes.
 Magnesium is produced with different tempers based on heat treatment and work hardening.
 The strength of a magnesium weld is lower in base metal.
 This is minimized with gas metal arc welding because of higher welding speeds.
 This is not a factor in the base metals that are welded in the soft condition.